 Like S3’s tier structure, Azure also offers three main classes for storage:

-Hot tier is suitable for frequently accessed data.
-So, it has a lower access rate and a higher storage charge.
+The Hot tier is suitable for frequently accessed data.
+So, it has a lower access cost and a higher storage cost.
 In contrast, the Archive is suitable for data that is least accessed.
 Cold stands somewhere in between.
 Take a look at this pricing calculator:

-Look at the difference in pricing for the same thing when the tier changes.
+Look at the difference in monthly costs for the same thing when the tier changes.
 That’s not all, there are a lot more factors.
 However, discussing all of them is out of the scope of this post.
 In short, choose your tiers wisely to avoid surprisingly huge monthly bills.

 8. Google Cloud Storage

-If you know about AWS, you should have heard about Google Cloud Platform as well.
+If you know about AWS, you might have heard about Google Cloud Platform as well.
 It’s another enterprise-level cloud provider, which is in the same league as Amazon AWS and Microsoft Azure.

 With around 24 regions and over 140 locations, Google Cloud has made its presence everywhere.
 So, not just for object storage, GCP is a complete alternative to AWS.

 With that, let us check its storage options.
-Like the Azure we discussed above, GC has four tiers of suited for different usage patterns:
+Like the Azure Storage we discussed above, GC has four tiers suitable for different usage patterns:

 Standard is the one you should select if you want to access your objects frequently (equivalent to the Hot class in Azure).
 There is no minimum storage duration for that.
 Archive, on the other hand, has a minimum storage duration of 365 days.
 Early deletion can cost extra.